izelnakri/moses/README.md

 - maybe use http://prismjs.com/ (todo - low priority)
 - add ESC keylistener to untoggle navigation (done)
 - implement the rootStyleguidePath correctly in RegEX (probably done)
-- implement subheaderLists
+- implement subheaderLists (done)
 - add Logic to implement extra Styleguide Categories (variable<Array> moses.js will check on runtime and merge it with possibleTargets<Array>)
-- .moses-grid clashes on color palette and grid display
+- click on the colors to copy color hex code
+- loading progress bar caveat

 special classes: